vlcty/ansible-role-compile-icinga2-for-archlinux/README.md

 You need the following to use this role:
 * A working ansible environment
 * A compiler machine running Archlinux with
   * a normal UNIX user you connect to first (Login directly at root will fuck up everything and you should be ashamed if you do something like that!)
   * 2 CPU cores but more will speed things up.
 More than 12 is not helping
   * 4+ GByte of RAM
- * A few GByte diskspace
+  * A few GBytes diskspace
 * A strategy to distribute your new packages

 ## Security